 Based on the results, your asthma category may change, and your doctor may change the medicines you use or how much medicine you use.

 If you have persistent asthma and take medicine every day, your doctor may ask about your exposure to substances (allergens) that cause an allergic reaction.
 For more information about testing for triggers, see the topic Allergic Rhinitis.

-relatively safe.
-Skin tests are needed if you are interested in allergy
+Allergy tests can include skin tests and a blood test.
+Skin tests are needed if you are interested in immunotherapy, such as allergy shots.